piyush1008/paytm/README.md

 ## Build a basic version of PayTM

+##feaures used in this project
+1. Recoil for state management
+2. Debouncing
+3. Mongodb
+4. express
+5. unauthorized url accessibility
+6. tailwind for styling
+7. header based authentication
+8.

 In the real world, you shouldn’t store `floats` for balances in the database.
 You usually store an integer which represents the INR value with